stadium-software/validations-cheatsheet/README.md

 /^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[~!@#$%^&*()_+=-:;<,>.?]).{8,24}$/.test(TextBox.Text)
 ```

-# Date Validations
+## Date Validations

-## Date Range (DatePicker)
+### Date Range (DatePicker)
 Required & date between Jan 1, 2023 & today
 ```javascript
 DatePicker.Date >= new Date('01/01/2023') && DatePicker.Date <= new Date()
 ```

-# Number Validations
+## Number Validations

-## Number Range
+### Number Range
 Required & number between 1 and 12
 ```javascript
 TextBox.Text > 0 && TextBox.Text < 13
 ```

-# Combining criteria
+## Combining criteria
-To require values from one or from multiple fields to adhere to multiple criteria (x AND y), the criteria can be combined by adding a double ampersand (&&)
+To require values from one or from multiple Controls to adhere to multiple criteria (x AND y), the criteria can be combined by adding a double ampersand (&&)

 Example
 ```javascript
 CheckBox.Checked && DatePicker.Date >= new Date('01/01/2023')
 ```

-To require values from one or from multiple fields to adhere to any listed criteria (x OR y), the criteria can be combined by adding a double pipe (||)
+To require values from one or from multiple Controls to adhere to any listed criteria (x OR y), the criteria can be combined by adding a double pipe (||)

 Example
 ```javascript
 new Date(DatePicker.Date).getFullYear() == 2024 || new Date(DatePicker.Date).getFullYear() == 2025
 ```

+# Setting IsValid and Error Texts in scripts

+Scripts that process Control data are triggered only after all Controls have passed the validation defined in the "IsValid Rule" property.
+Where necesssary additional validations can then be run and the "IsValid" and Error Text propertiesy can be set for on any Control using *SetValue* action.